grpc/grpc-go/environment_variables.md

 This document lists the environment variables supported by the grpc-go implementation.

-This list is intended to be exhaustive, with two deliberate exclusions:
+This list is intended to be exhaustive, with three deliberate exclusions:

 *   Variables whose names contain `EXPERIMENTAL`.
 They guard features that are still in development, and they may change behavior, change defaults, or be removed entirely in any release without notice.
 *   Variables whose names contain `TEST_ONLY`.
 They exist to support gRPC's own tests and are not intended for use by applications.
+*   Variables whose semantics are defined outside gRPC and are only read indirectly through a dependency, such as `GOOGLE_APPLICATION_CREDENTIALS` and the `OTEL_*` variables consulted by the observability plugins.

 Unless stated otherwise, boolean variables are case-insensitive and only the values `true` and `false` are recognized; any other value leaves the default